 Newton Rigg Review

-The objectives of the Newton Rigg Strategic Review were to promote the opportunity and test the ability of any interested parties to fund and deliver detailed business plan and proposals for the site.
+The aim of the Newton Rigg Strategic Review, which began in June 2020, was to promote the opportunity and test the ability of any interested party to fund and deliver a detailed business plan and proposals to deliver high quality further education at Newton Rigg Campus.

 For more background information on the Newton Rigg Review from earlier this year, please visit...